yvt/rlsf/README.md

   You should consider using a thread-caching memory allocator (e.g., TCMalloc, jemalloc) if achieving a maximal throughput in a highly concurrent environment is desired.

 - **Complete reliance on segregated freelists means internal fragmentation proportional to free block sizes.**
-  The `SLLEN` paramter allows for adjusting the trade-off between fewer freelists and lower fragmentation.
+  The `SLLEN` parameter allows for adjusting the trade-off between fewer freelists and lower fragmentation.

 - **No special handling for small allocations (one algorithm for all sizes).**
   This may lead to inefficiencies in allocation-heavy applications compared to modern scalable memory allocators, such as glibc and jemalloc.